Grand View-on-Hudson, New York: In popular culture

-A fictionalized version of the town appeared in the paranormal television series Ghost Whisperer, which aired from 2005-2010.
+A fictionalized version of the town appeared in the paranormal television series Ghost Whisperer, which aired from 2005 to 2010.
 Creator John Gray grew up in Brooklyn, New York, which is not far from the actual Grand View-On-Hudson, west of the Hudson River.
 Piermont is often referenced in episodes as a neighboring town, which is accurate to real life.
 In the series, Professor Rick Payne worked at the fictional "Rockland University"; Grand-View-On-Hudson is located in Rockland County, New York.